susannegreulich/energyportfolio/README.md

 # Renewable Energy Investment Analysis Project

 A comprehensive investment analysis system for the top 10 renewable energy companies, built with Python, SQL, and PowerBI.
-This project follows standard investment analysis protocols and provides detailed technical, fundamental, and risk analysis.
+This project follows standard investment analysis protocols and provides detailed technical, fundamental, and risk analysis using a **Zero Duplication Unified Pipeline**.

 ## 🎯 Project Overview